If Winter Comes

-If Winter Comes is a 1947 drama film released by MGM.
-The movie was directed by Victor Saville and based on the 1921 novel by A.S.M.
+If Winter Comes is a 1947 American drama film directed by Victor Saville and starring Walter Pidgeon, Deborah Kerr and Angela Lansbury.
+Produced by Metro-Goldwyn-Mayer, it is based on the 1921 novel by A.S.M.
 Hutchinson.
 The film tells the story of an English textbook writer who takes in a pregnant girl.
-The novel had previously been made into the 1923 film If Winter Comes.
+The novel had previously been made into the 1923 silent film If Winter Comes.